Data

 Data source: Amtrak Status Maps Archive Database

-The green section charts the number of times (in days) that the train departed on time each month.
+The green data series shows the number of times (in days) that the train departed on-time each month.

-For a very long time, as in years, the southbound Vermonter has been departing late from Northampton.
+For nine years now the southbound Vermonter has been departing late from Northampton.

 Some people have said that the late isn’t really a problem, since the train usually “makes up time” enroute and arrives at New York Penn Station on time most days.

-While this is often true, this is not a good reason for making people wait on an open platform with minimal protection from the weather for a perpetually late train.
+While this is often true, this is not a good reason to make people wait on an open platform with minimal protection from the weather for a perpetually late train.

-We would be remiss if we did not point out that the southbound Valley Flyer departs on time most days with minimal delays, as shown in the chart below.
+We would be remiss if we did not point out that the southbound Valley Flyer departs on time most days with minimal delays.

 Timeline